 A process is considered significant if a misstatement due to fraud or error in the stream of transactions or financial statement amount would reasonably be expected to affect the decisions of the users of financial statements.
-For the purpose of this engagement, the processes that were determined as significant are: Entity Level Controls, Revenue Post-paid, Revenue Prepaid, Procurement, Treasury, Financial and Non-Financial Investments, Payroll, Fixed Assets, Right-of-use Assets, Lease Liabilities, Tax, Financial reporting and disclosures, Information Technology Controls, Operating Expenses and Cost of Sales.
+For the purpose of this engagement, the processes that were determined as significant are: Entity Level Controls, Revenue Post-paid, Revenue Prepaid, Procurement, Treasury, Financial Investments, Payroll, Fixed Assets, Tax, Financial reporting and disclosures, Information Technology Controls, Operating expenses and Cost of sales.

 The procedures to test the design, implementation and operating effectiveness of internal control depend on our judgement including the assessment of the risks of material misstatement identified and involve a combination of inquiry, observation, reperformance and inspection of evidence.

 We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion on the fairness of the presentation of the Directors' ICFR Report.